Reading Time: 7 minutes

 2. Talk to employees about the current state

-You may think you have a handle on what’s coming in 2019, but it’s good to sit with senior leaders to talk about their plans and goals.
-Find out how you can lay groundwork now for long term changes.
-There may be a plan to launch in new global locations in 2020, for example, that you should know about now.
+You may think you have a handle on what’s coming in 2022, but it’s good to sit with senior leaders to discuss their plans and goals.
+Find out how you can lay the groundwork now for long-term changes.
+For example, there may be a plan to launch in new global locations in 2023 that you should know about now.
 Talk to leaders about their aspirations for growth.

-Reach out to department heads, managers or anyone tasked with planning for various global locations or practice areas.
-Ask them for anticipated personnel changes, hires, and exits, as well as giving them the opportunity to share any issues that need resolution or ideas for new initiatives.
+Reach out to department heads, managers, or anyone tasked with planning for various global locations or practice areas.
+Ask them for anticipated personnel changes, hires, and exits, and allow them to share any issues that need resolution or ideas for new initiatives.

 5. Conduct a gap analysis

-Once you have established your current state and the business’ goals for 2019, conduct a gap analysis to see where you need to make changes to support the organization.
-Also look for opportunities: What can you automate?
+Once you have established your current state and the company’s goals for 2022, conduct a gap analysis to see where you need to make changes to support the organization.
+Look for opportunities.
+What can you automate?
 What can you outsource?
-What can you bring in house?
-What are top risks and challenges?
-Which countries are using most of your resources and how can you address that?
+What can you bring in-house?
+What are the top risks and challenges?
+Which countries use most of your resources, and how can you address that?

-Now that you’ve established your benchmarks and identified shortfalls and opportunities, you’re ready to create your 2019 HR strategy.
+Now that you’ve established your benchmarks and identified shortfalls and opportunities, you’re ready to create your 2022 global HR strategy.
 You will want to include the following sections:

-- Summary – Articulate your overall vision for 2019
+- Summary: Articulate your overall vision for 2022.

-- Top HR business priorities – List the top priorities for the coming year, as they relate to supporting the business.
-(We suggest 3 major corporate-wide priorities, along with a list of smaller priorities by location.)
+- Top HR business priorities: List the top priorities for the coming year.
+Include three major corporate-wide priorities along with a list of minor priorities by location.

-- Top HR initiatives – List the top departmental priorities for the upcoming year.
-(We suggest limiting this to 3-5 major projects.)
+- Top HR initiatives: List the top three to five departmental priorities for the upcoming year.

-- Top HR focus areas (or countries)– Identify areas for special focus that may fall outside specific annual business goals, but address processes, systems or long-term improvements.
-It is also useful for some global organizations to identify key countries or locations for additional focus through the year.
+- Top HR focus areas and locations: Identify areas for special focus that may fall outside specific annual business goals but address processes, systems, or long-term improvements.
+It is also useful for some global organizations to recognize key countries or locations for additional consideration throughout the year.